Northern Ireland council

 • In addition to the 21 seats outlined above, there shall be three seats for the highest polling candidates who have not already been elected.

-Eight ex-officio Northern Ireland members comprising the chair of the NI consultants committee, the NI general practitioners committee, the NI staff, associate specialists and specialty doctors committee, the NI junior doctors committee, the NI medical students committee, the NI medical academic staff committee, the NI public health medicine and community health committee as and when reconstituted and the regional local negotiating committee.
+Eight ex-officio Northern Ireland members comprising the chair of the NI consultants committee, the NI general practitioners committee, the NI staff, associate specialists and specialty doctors committee, the NI resident doctors committee, the NI medical students committee, the NI medical academic staff committee, the NI public health medicine and community health committee as and when reconstituted and the regional local negotiating committee.

 Ex-officio members of council shall hold office until the election of their successors.
 Deputy chairs of branch of practice committees may attend NI council in the absence of their chair, with the same voting rights.